 In the wake of school closures, the Government has announced that schools and nurseries should continue to make provisions to care for the children of key workers if they can not be looked after at home.
 This is so that key workers can continue to provide essential goods and frontline services in the response to the pandemic.

-As such, schools and nurseries have been told to prioritize the children of key workers for schooling.
+As such, schools and nurseries have been told to prioritise the children of key workers for schooling.
 The current rule is that children can continue to attend school if one parent is classed as a key worker.

 Who is a key worker?